PhilipYip1988/python-tutorials/readme.md

 * [Windows: VSCode Setup for Python](./vscode_install_windows/readme.md)
 * [Ubuntu: VSCode Setup for Python](./vscode_install_ubuntu/readme.md)

-Preference of a specific Python IDE is somewhat subjective and I routinely use the 3 IDEs above for different purposes.
-These markdown tutorials can be used with any of the above 3 IDEs or another IDE that has an ipython console.
+Preference of a specific Python IDE is somewhat subjective and each IDE has its strengths and weaknesses.
+I routinely use the 3 IDEs above for different purposes.
+The remaining markdown tutorials can be used with any of the above 3 IDEs or another IDE that has an ipython console.

 ## Python and Standard Libraries

 These tutorials cover the `object` orientated design pattern of `builtins` classes, focusing on text datatypes, numeric datatypes and collection datatypes.
-The `object` orientated design pattern is known as the Python data ,odel:
+The `object` orientated design pattern is known as the Python data model:

 * [Object Orientated Programming (OOP) and the Python Data Model](./the_python_datamodel/readme.md)
 * [Text Datatypes](./text_datatypes/readme.md)